This article examines what kind of smoking can break your intermittent fast, from cigarettes to vaping to marijuana.

 Therefore, if you already smoke during intermittent fasting, try to switch to rolled cigarettes with natural tobacco, no added sugar, and fewer chemicals.

-Not only will this make it less likely that you might break your fast, but it could also make conventional cigarettes healthier in general.
+Not only will this make it less likely that you might break your fast, but it could also make conventional cigarettes healthier.

 Although smoking natural tobacco is thus possible during intermittent fasting, it could be more harmful during prolonged fasting.

-Since, according to studies, smoking cannot inhibit hunger or affect eating behavior, it is not beneficial to smoke during intermittent fasting at all.
+According to studies, smoking cannot inhibit hunger or affect eating behavior, so it is not beneficial to smoke during intermittent fasting.

 Can I smoke after breaking my fast?

-Although it is not healthy in general, you may smoke after breaking your fast.
+Although it is not generally healthy, you may smoke after breaking your fast.
 However, if you fasted for more than 72 hours, it might be advisable to wait 2-3 hours before smoking.

 Does nicotine affect fasting?